anthropics/anthropic-quickstarts/computer-use-demo/CONTRIBUTING.md

 Please be respectful and constructive in all interactions.
 We aim to maintain a welcoming and inclusive environment for all contributors.

+## Contribution Policy

+- Bugfixes and updates to our documentation that address correctness issues are always welcome
+- Feature additions, refactors, and documentation updates beyond the scope of correctness (major changes) are accepted at the sole determination of the maintainers.
+We require each major change to be submitted in a separate Pull Request.
+We will assess new features under the following criteria:
+  - Adherence to coding standards
+  - Ease of use as a reference implementation
+  - User experience
+  - Applicability to a wide audience of developers
+  - Minimization of third-party dependencies
+  - Does not promote a product or service

+Please open a github issue if you are need clarification on this policy or you want to discuss a new feature addition.

 ## Development Setup

 1. Create and activate a Python virtual environment: